 The Optical Networks and Systems Laboratory is equipped with appropriate facilities for the experimental activities mainly conducted within the common framework provided by ADRENALINE testbed ®.
 Thereby, it is possible to evaluate the service levels seen by the client layers of an optical infrastructure of a dynamic wavelength switched optical network (WSON), in order to obtain meaningful performance data (e.g., packet loss, delay, BER).
 To this end, dedicated broadband testing equipment can be configured to generate and correlate a wide range of optical client interfaces.
 In the ONS laboratory, there is dedicated optical network test and measurement equipment, with features such as IP traffic generation and analysis over 10/100 Ethernet, Gigabit Ethernet (GigE) and STM-16 interfaces, or GigE plus 10GBit interfaces, with GMPLS/MPLS network emulation and protocol testing.

-Design, development and assembly of hardware for new opto-electronic subsystems (Fig. 3) is possible thanks to several facilities such as, for example, printed circuit board (PCB) designer software (for schematics and layouts, including integration with manufacturing output tools), FPGA simulation and synthesis software, dual (up to 20V) and triple (up to 30V, with tracking function) DC Power supplies, a DC+AC RMS multimeter (able to perform frequency, capacitance, duty cycle and pulse width measurements), and other devices that are accessible: soldering irons, microscopes, a circuit board plotter suitable for producing PCB prototypes (0.1 mm of minimum conductor width and interval), a natural convection oven for drying and sterilizing (up to 250 ºC), and a CeNeCe milling machine suitable for making front and rear panels of prototypes (with resolution of 0.01 mm).
+Design, development and assembly of hardware for new opto-electronic subsystems (Fig. 3, right) is possible thanks to several facilities, such as, printed circuit board (PCB) designer software (for schematics and layouts, including integration with manufacturing output tools), FPGA simulation and synthesis software, dual (up to 20V) and triple (up to 30V, with tracking function) DC Power supplies, a DC+AC RMS multimeter (able to perform frequency, capacitance, duty cycle and pulse width measurements), and other devices that are accessible: soldering irons, microscopes, a circuit board plotter suitable for producing PCB prototypes (0.1 mm of minimum conductor width and interval), a natural convection oven for drying and sterilizing (up to 250 ºC), and a CeNeCe milling machine suitable for making front and rear panels of prototypes (with resolution of 0.01 mm).
 Moreover, the floor of the ONS laboratory is certified with an electrostatic behavior of Conductive, so it drains electrostatic charges deposited on it to ground, in order to avoid electrostatic discharge when handling hardware components.
 In the laboratory, there are different types of components for grounding, providing ESD protection: grounding mats, adjustable wriststrap sets, heel grounders and Earth bonding plugs.

-Optical passive components and fiber-optic inspection devices are suitable for making measurements and experiments that involve the use of test and measurement equipment or hardware design and development facilities, and for the EOS platform development: a mini video microscope with camera and TFT display can be found, also a precision fiber cleaver (for fibers between 80 and 200 µm), or several fiber-optic adapters (simplex and duplex, for different kinds of connectors), attenuators (different kinds, from 1 to 15 dB), several fiber-optic patch cords (1,2, 3, 5 or 10 m, also terminated with different kinds of connectors), different 1×2 SM optical couplers (ratio equal to 50/50, 10/90 or 5/95), and two 45º Faraday rotators (in-line, from PMF to PMF).
+Optical passive components and fiber-optic inspection devices are suitable for making measurements and experiments that involve the use of test and measurement equipment or hardware design and development facilities, and for the EOS platform development: a mini video microscope with camera and TFT display can be found, also a precision fiber cleaver (for fibers between 80 and 200 µm), or several fiber-optic adapters (simplex and duplex, for different kinds of connectors), attenuators (different kinds, from 1 to 15 dB), several fiber-optic patch cords (1,2, 3, 5 or 10 m, also terminated with different kinds of connectors), different 1×2 SM optical couplers (ratio equal to 50/50, 10/90 or 5/95), two 45º Faraday rotators (in-line, from PMF to PMF), four Polarization Controllers (PC), and two Polarization Beam Splitters/Combiners (PBS/PBC).
 Furthermore, three standard G652 SM fiber-optic spools are available (10, 25 and 50 Km, all with 0.19 dB/Km of attenuation), in order to evaluate the transmission over different distances.
 In the same way, several RF Components are also available: 50? cable assemblies with different lengths (up to 1.5 m), material characteristics (hand-formable, semi-rigid or flexible), frequency range (from DC to 12.4, 13, 18, 26.5, 40 and 65 GHz), and with different terminations (SMA, SMP, V, GPPO, etc.).
 There are also several RF adapters (SMA, V or K interfaces) up to 40 GHz, RF attenuators (from 3 to 20 dB, with frequency range either up to 18 GHz or up to 26 GHz), loads (50 ?), DC-blocks and different low-pass filters (from DC to either 5 GHz or 7.2 GHz).
 Additionally, test and measurement cables (red and black with different terminations) can be used for providing electrical connections throughout the experiments.

 The following simulation software facilities are also available: VPI photonics provides design and analysis of optical transmission systems, by means of electrical and optical basic modules (e.g. transmitters, modulators, receivers, amplifiers, filters or fibers).
 This software also includes network elements, signal processing and math functions.
 OPNET tools are usable for the design and analysis of different communication networks, devices, protocols and applications.
 There are hundreds of protocols and vendor device models with source code included.

-Finally, software applications are designed and developed on the requirements of researchers.
+Software applications are designed and developed on the requirements of researchers.
 The ONS department has strong knowledge of C/C++ (C99 / c++11), including standard, Boost and Qt libraries, proved by the expertise in developing GNU/Linux system and applications.
 Software development team also uses Perl, Python and Java.
 The servers include all necessary services for software development: bugtracking, version control (subversion), Fully Automated Linux, drupal and phpBB for web-based services.
 Several development methodologies have been successfully applied, such as Waterfall, V-Model or Agile.